codersforcauses/automated-setups/README.md

 # Automated Setup

 This is the repository that contains the automated development environment setup for Coders For Causes project including some of the base images.

+## CFC-Devenv

+CFC-Devenv, also known as "Coders for Causes - Developer Environment" is the automated development environment setup for Coders For Causes developer machine.

+With only having 2 prerequisite:

+- Vscode
+- Docker

+We are able to automate the setup of tooling.
+By default these are what we install:

+- Git
+- Github CLI
+- Node (npm, yarn, nvm, pnpm, typescript)
+- Python (black, poetry)
+- Sane Vscode extensions
+- Vscode CLI + Server
+- Zsh Plugins

+### Setups

+There's a folder called `cfc-devenv-base` that defines the base image for development environment.
+We prebuild this image in the CI (github actions), the reason why we do this is so that the developer environment just gets downloaded rather than built in the developer machine.

+There's a folder called `.devcontainer` that defines the development environment setup.
+You will want to copy this folder into your project which allows developers to pull the development environment setup from the base image.
+Notice that the image it references is `cfc-devenv-base` which is the prebuilt image.

+### The reason why we do this

+In a CFC project, you will have roughly around 50 developers machine to setup.
+There will be a lot of inconsistency in the environment such as the 3 operating systems we support (Windows, Mac, Linux).
+By automating the setup, we are able to ensure that the environment is consistent across all developers, but not only that, we are able to provide a taste of the an amazing tooling for beginner developers.

+Less setup = Less pain = More time to make features = More impact = Happy developers